kerrlya/opinion-dissemination/README.md

             DESCRIPTION: contains text confusion matrices for confusion matrices and accuracy rates based on

 EDA-data-plots
-        DESCRIPTION: contains datasets and plots for/of exploratory data anlaysis for tweets and bios for the 20000 point and 10000 point datasets external-datasets
+|-------DESCRIPTION: contains datasets and plots for/of exploratory data anlaysis for tweets and bios for the 20000 point and 10000 point datasets
+external-datasets
         DESCRIPTION: contains outside datasets from the internet graph-datasets